The Egyptian Bed Room

 Photos on these pages are of one of the bed rooms in the Newport Rhode Island Home of John and Rico

 The jeweled brooch in the form of a breast star (upper middle of the photo) was my grandmothers (Nancy Lane King); it was her favorite piece of jewelry.
 Every time I see it I think of her.
-The jeweled crystals are part of a table lamp.
+She was a farmers wife who lived on a dirt road in rural South West Georgia.
+We called her Memaw.

 I made this lamp during the blizzard of '78.
 Composed of hundreds of cut glass prisms wired onto a copper electric heater frame.
 I love this lamp and want to take it with me when I die.
 The switch is touch activated with three settings of illumination.
 Touch the lamp anywhere and it will go on.
 I leave it on the low setting when I go to bed.